Skip to contents

 Group Types

-Continuous axes line, point, area, candlestick
+Continuous axes line, point, area, candlestick, bracket, qq

-Categorical axes bar, groupedBar, waterfall, boxplot, violin
+Categorical axes bar, groupedBar, waterfall, boxplot, violin, comparison

 Binned axes histogram, ridgeline